-As soon as students take an assessment (that you as the teacher assigns) and score out of the Early Reader designation to be placed into reading passages with Amira, the student data will appear on additional reports such as the Benchmark Report and the Diagnostic Report.
+As soon as students take an assessment (that you as the teacher assigns) and score out of the Early Reader designation to be placed into reading passages with Amira, the student data will appear on additional reports such as the Benchmark Report and the Instructional Recommendations Report.

 Can I designate a student as an Early Reader?

 Yes, a student can be designated as an Early Reader at any time.
 Simply navigate to the Tracking Report, select the three-horizontal dot menu next to the student's name, and select Early Reader.
 A checkmark will show next to the status when Early Reader is marked.
 This will place the student at the beginning of the Early Reader Skills Scaffold.
 A student can be toggled off the Early Reader status by following the same steps.